-Peter was born at Askrigg in 1863 to Elizabeth Tunstall Hammel an unmarried mother born at Aysgarth in 1828.
-Elizabeth was the daughter of Peter Hammell born 1799 and Jane Tunstall born 1802 who married 26 May 1826.
+Peter was born at Askrigg in 1863 to Elizabeth Tunstall Hammel an unmarried mother, according to census records, born at Aysgarth in 1828.
+Elizabeth was the daughter of Peter Hammel born 1799 and Jane Tunstall born 1802 who married 26 May 1826.
 In 1871 Elizabeth, 40, was Housekeeper to Thomas Mason a widower and Farmer of 42 acres at Askrigg where she apparently lived with a daughter of 14 and a son, Thomas, of seven.
-At the time of the 1881 census she was farming 12 acres at Aysgarth with her unmarried son of 17, Thomas.
+At the time of the 1881 census, she was farming 12 acres at Aysgarth with her unmarried son of 17, Thomas.
 From the time of the 1891 census Thomas had acquired another name to become Peter Thomas.
-A Peter Thomas Hammel had banns read at Kettlewell 2 April 1893 and married a Sarah Brown of Starbotton in June 1893 at Dewsbury.36
+There is some doubt about Elizabeth's status for when her son Peter married in 1893, he gave his father's name as Thomas Hammil but no Thomas appears in any census with Elizabeth nor has any marriage between the two been found.
+Peter Thomas Hammel had banns read at Kettlewell 2 April 1893 and married Sarah Brown 18 April 1893 at All Saints Church, Batley.
+Sarah was the daughter of William Brown born 1796 at Bolton by Bowland and Mary born 1808 at Burnsall.
+Each of their four children were born at a different location, Burnsall, Clapham, Arncliffe and Sarah at Keighley.
+Why Sarah married at Batley is not known; two years prior to the marriage she was recorded in the census as being 35 a General Domestic Servant to Ann Lodge a widow of 76 at Starbotton.